jonowar/.bashrc.d/README.md

 ```

 ## Adding stuff
 Create a new file with a filename in the format of `<order in which this will be run>.<brief description>` in the `modules` directory.
-Somet

 That's it!